Foot & Ankle

 • Compartment Syndrome: A very serious condition that occurs when pressure builds up within the lower leg due to trauma, leading to reduced blood flow and nerve damage.
 This condition requires a trip to the ER.

-• Hallux Valgus (Bunion): A “bump” that forms on the joint at the base of the big toe, causing pain and discomfort, and can limit movement.
+• Hallux Valgus (Bunion): A “bump” that forms on the joint at the base of the big toe, causing pain and discomfort and limiting movement.

-• Hallux Rigidus (Stiff Big Toe): The joints in the base of the big toe can lose its mobility and cause pain.
+• Hallux Rigidus (Stiff Big Toe): The joints at the base of the big toe can lose their mobility and cause pain.

 • Turf Toe: A sprain of the ligaments around the base of the big toe, typically caused by hyperextension during trauma.